Classical Athens: Athenian democracy

+Classical period

+Persian Wars and rise of Athens

 In 499 BC, Athens sent troops to aid the Ionian Greeks of Asia Minor who were rebelling against the Persian Empire.
 This provoked two Persian invasions of Greece, both of which were repelled under the leadership of the soldier-statesmen Miltiades and Themistocles.

-In 490 the Athenians, led by Miltiades, prevented the first invasion of the Persians, guided by king Darius I, at the Battle of Marathon.
+In 490 the Athenians, led by Miltiades, prevented the first invasion of the Persians, guided by king Darius I, with their victory at the Battle of Marathon.

 In 480 the Persians returned under a new ruler, Xerxes I. The Hellenic League led by the Spartan King Leonidas led 7,000 men to hold the narrow passageway of Thermopylae against the 100,000–250,000 army of Xerxes, during which Leonidas and 300 other Spartan elites were killed.
 Simultaneously the Athenians led an indecisive naval battle off Artemisium.
 However, that delaying action was not enough to discourage the Persian advance, which soon marched through Boeotia, setting up Thebes as their base of operations, and entered southern Greece.
 That forced the Athenians to evacuate Athens, which was taken by the Persians, and seek the protection of their fleet.
 Subsequently, the Athenians and their allies, led by Themistocles, defeated the Persian navy at sea in the Battle of Salamis.
 Xerxes had built himself a throne on the coast in order to see the Greeks defeated.
 Instead, the Persians were routed.

+Athenian hegemony

-Sparta's hegemony was passing to Athens, and it was Athens that took the war to Asia Minor.
-The victories enabled it to bring most of the Aegean and many other parts of Greece together in the Delian League, an Athenian-dominated alliance.
+Sparta's hegemony was passing to Athens, and it was Athens that took the war to Thrace and Asia Minor.
+The victories of Cimon enabled Athens to bring most of the Aegean and many other parts of Greece together in the Delian League, an Athenian-dominated alliance.

-Athenian hegemony (448–430 BC)

 Pericles – an Athenian general, politician and well known figure – distinguished himself above the other personalities of the era, men who excelled in politics, philosophy, architecture, sculpture, history and literature.
 He fostered arts and literature and gave to Athens a splendor which would never return throughout its history.
 He executed a large number of public works projects and improved the life of the citizens.
 Hence, this period is often referred to as "Age of Pericles."
 Silver mined in Laurium in southeastern Attica contributed greatly to the prosperity of this Athenian Golden Age.

 During the time of the ascendancy of Ephialtes as leader of the democratic faction, Pericles was his deputy.
 When Ephialtes was assassinated by personal enemies, Pericles stepped in and was elected general, or strategos, in 445 BC; a post he held continuously until his death in 429 BC, always by election of the Athenian Assembly.
 The Parthenon, a lavishly decorated temple to the goddess Athena, was constructed under the administration of Pericles.